yabetse-geb/ShutEyeShowdownConcept_backend/design/concepts/Accountability/Accountability.md

     - a set of AdherenceFailures with
 	    - a failingUser:User
 	    - a date:Date
 	    - a failType: SleepEventType
 	    - reported:Boolean

 - **actions**
-    - addPartner(user:User, partner:User):
+    - addPartner(user:User, partner:User, notifyTypes: FailureType[], reportFrequency:FrequencyType,):
         - **requires**: user and partner are not equal and (user, partner) is not in Partnerships
         - **effects**: add (user, partner, notifyTypes, reportFrequency, null) to Partnerships
     - removePartner(user: User, partner:User)